AY2425S2-CS2103-F10-3/tp/docs/UserGuide.md

 ### Adding lesson(s) to a person : `lesson-add`

-Adds the specified lessons to a person in TuitionBook.
+Adds the specified lesson(s) to a person in TuitionBook.

 Format: `lesson-add INDEX [l/LESSON_NAME;LESSON_DATETIME]…​`

 * Adds lesson(s) to a person identified by the specified index.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The lessons provided must not have the same date & time slot as existing lessons across TuitionBook.
+* The lesson(s) provided must not have the same date & time slot as existing lesson(s) across TuitionBook.
-* The lessons added may be older than the current date & time.
+* The lesson(s) added may be older than the current date & time.

 Examples:
 * `lesson-add 1 l/Elementary Mathematics;2025-12-12T12:00:00`